SylphxAI/leaf/docs/docs/why.md

 ## When to Use Leaf

 ✅ **Use Leaf if you:**
-- Prefer React over Vue
+- Want fine-grained reactivity without Virtual DOM
-- Want faster build times
+- Prefer SolidJS's simple mental model
-- Need React component libraries
+- Need minimal runtime overhead
-- Want minimal bundle size
+- Want maximum performance
-- Use Bun runtime
+- Use Bun runtime for fast builds
 - Need TypeScript-first tooling

 ❌ **Use VitePress if you:**